Simplicial approach to path homology of quivers, marked categories, groups and algebras: Appendix. Box product of path sets via Day convolution

 A pro-monoidal category is a category $\CCC$ together with the following data \begin{itemize} \item a profunctor $\PPP:\CCC \times \CCC \rightsquigarrow \CCC;$ \item a profunctor $\JJJ:\mathbf{1}\rightsquigarrow \CCC;$ \item associativity isomorphism $\alpha: \PPP \odot (\PPP\times 1) \cong \PPP\odot (1\times \PPP)$ \item unit isomorphisms $\lambda:\PPP\odot \JJJ\cong \PPP$ and $\rho: \JJJ\odot \PPP \cong \PPP.$ \end{itemize} satisfying the pentagon and the unit conditions (see \cite[Def.2.1.1]{day1970construction} for details).
 Any monoidal category is a pro-monoidal category where $\PPP:\CCC^{\sf op}\times \CCC\times \CCC\to {\sf Sets}$ is defined as

 and $\JJJ:\CCC^{\sf op}\to {\sf Sets}$ is defined as $\JJJ(c)=\CCC(c,1_\CCC).$

 An advantage of promonoidal categories over monoidal categories is that a subcategory of a promonoidal category has an induced structure of a promonoidal category.
-Another advantage is that the category of presheaves on a promonoidal category has a natural structure of a monoidal category, which is called Day convolution.
+On the other hand the category of presheaves on a promonoidal category has a natural structure of a monoidal category, which is called Day convolution.